Welcome to Year 5!

 - complete a follow up activity based on the book - it could be a prediction or a summary for example.

 We will be doing a short spellings session each day, where the children are learning, practising and applying the new words.
 During these sessions, the children will be focusing on Year 5 words and spelling rules.
-I will also be sending home weekly spellings, these may come from rules taught in Year 3 and 4 also, we will have spelling tests weekly.
+I will also be sending home weekly spellings and we will have spelling tests each week.

-We will also be incorporating grammar lessons into our English when we are learning about The Legend of Gelert.
+We will also be incorporating grammar lessons into our English lessons, as well as a separate SPaG session where we will practise previous learning.

 We will do this learning through practical, concrete and abstract learning, where the children will use a range of objects, mental strategies, jottings and formal written methods.